 If there’s only one or two witnesses, most Archangels will try to co-opt them as Servants or Soldiers.
 Things get more complicated if there’s a larger audience.
 Wholesale lying and deception doesn’t come naturally to angels, and most don’t have the skills to clean up a mess like this.

 Since Raphael passed away, Yves and Khalid have taken turns as the lead Archangel keeping a Celestial incident from providing proof of the divine.
 Blandine and Novalis usually assist by healing the mental and physical traumas respectively.
 In addition, Jean will dispatch an investigation and recovery team if any Infernal or Divine technologies were involved in the incident.

 These specialists typically come armed with the Songs of Memory and any relevant Attunements their superior might have to offer.
 The most senior operatives may even have access to the Etherial Song of Oblivion – though there will be clear limits on how and when they can use such a dangerous melody.

 The Infernal affinity for deception actually makes them better at cleaning up their messes than Heaven.
 All that’s really needed is a Balseraph or two to twist the facts until the witnesses are prepared to believe their lies about what ‘really happened.’

 That said, most Demon Princes only clean up their mess because they don’t want Heaven (or The Game) to learn about their Earthly activities.
-Alaemon, Asmodeus, Beleth, and Kronos are the only notable exceptions – though each has their own reasons for embracing the Celestial cover up.
+However, Alaemon, Asmodeus, Beleth, and Kronos actively embrace the cover up – though each has their own reasons.

 In the wake of a really big mess it’s entirely possible that both Heaven and Hell will dispatch teams to the site.
 Because a new fight will just exacerbate the damage, this may well be the only time you’ll see Servitors of Khalid and Asmodeus working the side by side.